ElijahWhite777/Azure-sentinel-honeypot-project/README.md

 Azure Monitor Agent (AMA): Deployed on the VM; validated for heartbeat and event ingestion.

-Data Collection Rule (DCR): Configured to collect all Windows Security Events and filter key authentication attempts for brute-force monitoring.
+Data Collection Rule (DCR): Configured to collect all Windows Security Events and filter key authentication attempts for brute-force monitoring from VM to Microsoft Sentinel.

 Sentinel Integration: Workspace onboarded into Azure Sentinel; advanced hunting queries enabled to analyze potential intrusions.